brendlin/HGamGamStar/README.md

 ### Rerunning failed jobs

+Did any of your jobs fail?
+You can check by running:

+    find MyOutputDir/. | grep fail

 In the event that a few jobs failed for "transient regions" (e.g. there is no inherent bug in the code), you can restart the individual jobs.
 To do this, move to your `MyOutputDir`, and make a file `rerun.sh` with the following contents: